 Image I (11:15)

 Learn more of the iterative process as Gemmy adjusts details in the model’s pose, styling and relative lighting.
-Learn to pre-visualize elements of the composite image during production.
+Learn to pre-visualize elements of the composite image during fine art photography production.

 Image Preparation (14:35)

 Work with the final Flamingo concept in Photoshop and prepare the composite base for retouching.
 Add compositing elements and bring the color and light into balance with Photoshop Helpers.

 Observe best practices when masking to make effective masking adjustments for convincing composite photography, using native photoshop tools.
 Use blurring and paint strokes to enhance the compositing.